cue-lang/cuelang.org/content/docs/tutorial/working-with-a-custom-module-registry/en.md

 {{{with step}}}

-Set up some required envirionment variables:
+Set up a required environment variable:
 {{{with script "en" "init-environ"}}}
-export CUE_EXPERIMENT=modules
 export CUE_REGISTRY=localhost:5000/cuemodules
 {{{end}}}

-The `CUE_EXPERIMENT` variable is necessary because the modules registry support is currently in its experimental phase.

 The `CUE_REGISTRY` variable tells the `cue` command which registry to use when fetching and pushing modules.